MaterializeInc/materialize/doc/developer/design/20230829_topk_size_hint.md

 should ideally avoid operational complexity and eliminate issues with backwards compatibility.
 In other words, queries that currently use the `EXPECTED GROUP SIZE` query hint should not have to be rewritten to use a different hint.
-At the same time, a user could themself choose to exploit higher potential for memory savings with minimal changes to their SQL (i.e., by adding an extra hint to the `OPTIONS` clause).
+At the same time, a user could themself choose to exploit higher potential for memory savings with minimal changes to their SQL (i.e., by changing the hints in the `OPTIONS` clause).

 ## Out of Scope